 We made a holiday event list and called it Top Ten.

-That same weekend is the first of two for the Christmas at the Orchard at Beasley's Orchard in Danville.
+The next weekend is Christmas at the Orchard at Beasley's Orchard in Danville.

-Over two weekends, Nov.
-17 and 18 and 24 and 25, Beasley's Orchard is transformed into the North Pole, and families will find Santa Claus in his authentic antique sleigh there with his professional photographer elf, ready to take pictures of your kids on Santa's knee.
+On Nov.
+30-Dec.
+1 and then again the following weekend, Dec.
+7-8, Beasley's Orchard transforms into the North Pole, and families will find Santa Claus in his authentic antique sleigh there with his professional photographer elf, ready to take pictures of your kids on Santa's knee.

 Sample some of Beasley's out-of-this-world, hot apple cider, and get a head start on your holiday shopping amongst their wide selection of jams, jellies, baking mixes and much more.

-Christmas at the Orchard goes from 10 a.m. to 2 p.m. on all four days.
+Christmas at the Orchard goes from 10 a.m. to 2 p.m. both days.

 Immediately following Christmas on the Square, Danville Parks & Recreation fires up the enormous Winterland Holiday Light Show at Ellis Park, which is always a jaw-dropping display.

-Beginning Nov.
-23, Winterland is open at 6 p.m. every night through Dec.
-30 (closed on Christmas Day), staying lit until 9 p.m. on Sundays through Thursdays, and until 10 p.m. on Fridays and Saturdays.
+Winterland opens at 6 p.m. every night Nov.
+29 through Dec.
+30 (except Christmas Day), staying lit until 9 p.m. on Sundays through Thursdays and until 10 p.m. on Fridays and Saturdays.
 Admission is $10 per carload.

 Saturday, Dec.
-1 is a big day in Hendricks County for fans of Christmas, and there's no better way to start your day than with Plainfield Tri Kappa's Gingerbread Christmas at Plainfield High School.
+7 is a big day in Hendricks County for fans of the holiday season, and there's no better way to start your day than with Plainfield Tri Kappa's Gingerbread Christmas at Plainfield High School.

 From 9 a.m. to 3 p.m., shop 'til you drop at more than 130 booths filled with unique hand-crafted items.
 Home decor, crafts, one-of-a-kind gifts, jewelry, toys, clothing, artwork -- it's all there, and more!

 Head on over to Avon Town Hall Park on Dec.
-1 at 6 p.m. for the Avon Tree Lighting, where you'll find live music and entertainment, crafts, hot cocoa, train rides, a visit from Santa, the lighting of the Town of Avon's Christmas tree and then fireworks!
+7 at 6 p.m. for the Avon Tree Lighting, where you'll find live music and entertainment, crafts, hot cocoa, train rides, a visit from Santa, the lighting of the town's Christmas tree and then fireworks!

 This event is free to attend and will take place mostly outdoors, so make sure you dress for the weather.

-Then make your way to Brownsburg Town Hall for the lighting of the Town of Brownsburg's Christmas tree and free photos with Santa.
+Then make your way to Brownsburg Town Hall for the lighting of the town's Christmas tree and free photos with Santa.

 This event is free to attend and will take place outdoors, so make sure you dress for the weather.